ivelrrat/quacks/README.md

 # quacks
-Simulating the Quacks of Quedlinburg board game to as a reason to learn rust.
+Simulating the Quacks of Quedlinburg board game as a reason to learn rust.